Green-Robot-Dev-Studios/Marihacks21/documentation.md

 ```

 # Reading data
+Use the `getClassroom(name)` function to get a list of objects for the given classroom.

+`name` is the UID of the teacher.

-Use the `getClassroom(name)` function to get an object for the given classroom.
+Use the `getClass(name, classToRead)` function to get an object for the given class.

+`name` is the UID of the teacher.

+`classToRead` is the class name to read (feb16, Math101, etc.).

+Use the `listClasses(name)` function to get a list of the names of the classes;

 `name` is the UID of the teacher.